MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 - If you have unlisted (secret) groups, change them to private or public groups.

-To find this information, you can do a data export and look in the groups.csv file.
+To find this information, do a data export and look in the groups.csv file.
 You must cross-reference the owner list with the list of people who have Microsoft 365 Group creation privileges.

 ### How long before changes to a Viva Engage community connected to Microsoft 365 Groups take effect in Viva Engage?